Property Tax2026-03-16

 Short-term rentals often incur self-employment tax on net earnings, unlike long-term passive rental income.
 Qualified business income deduction (QBI) applies more fully to long-term, per property rental tax guidelines.
 For personal use, apply the 14/30-day rule: limit to 14 days or 10% of rental days, whichever is greater.

 Example: If rented 200 days, personal use over 30 days (10%) limits deductions proportionally.
 Worksheet: Total days = rental + personal; allowable personal = min(14, 10% of total).
-This protects rental deductions like mortgage interest and property taxes.
+This protects rental deductions like mortgage interest and taxes.

 Tax Reporting Requirements

-• Gather Forms 1098, 1099-MISC (over $600), receipts, and records for the 36-month IRS audit window.
+• Gather Forms 1098, 1099-MISC (over $600), receipts, and records for the 36-month HMRC compliance check window.

 • Import mortgage data from your lender's 1098 form.